ZeitgeberH/ZeitgeberH/README.md

 # Hi there 👋
 ## I am a Systems Neuroscientist.

-- 🔭 I’m currently working on analysis of single cell/nucleus RNA sequencing data and patch-seq data
+- 🔭 I’m currently working on analysis and modeling of neuronal data.

 - 😄 Pronouns: he/him